Skip to Content

 That said, here’s where the housing market currently stands:

 • Market rents are now decelerating sharply in response to falling housing demand and expanding apartment supply.
-Rent growth fell to only about 1.7% year over year as of December 2023, from its peak of 15.7% in February 2023.
+Rent growth fell to only about 1.7% year over year as of January 2024, from its peak of 15.7% a year ago in February 2023.
 This is causing CPI shelter to finally decelerate, which we expect to persist over the next year until housing inflation returns to normal.

 • We expect home prices to fall as weak home demand will continue to weigh on housing prices.
 We expect home prices to remain about flat in nominal terms over the next several years and thus converge much of the way back to the prepandemic trend.
 This will return the CPI shelter index to normal.

 • Lower housing prices will also aid in returning housing affordability to more reasonable levels.
-From a cost perspective, lower home prices should become more palatable for builders as easing supply constraints reduce the cost of construction inputs.
+From a cost perspective, lower home prices should become more palatable for construction businesses as easing supply constraints reduce the cost of inputs.

-Our base case is that inflation will return to normal in 2024, even as real GDP growth remains positive in year-over-year terms—a “soft landing.”
+Our base case is that inflation will return to normal in the second half of 2024, even as real GDP growth remains positive in year-over-year terms.
+This is referred by economists as a “soft landing.”

 Over the past year, inflation has fallen around 300 basis points even as real GDP growth has accelerated.
 That performance has defied the predictions of those in the stagflation camp who thought that a deep economic slump would be needed to root out entrenched inflation.
 Instead, the inflation-GDP trade-off has been very kind, thanks to the loosening of supply constraints, as we had long anticipated.